 Mr Laval has been working in the renewable energy industry for more than 10 years.
 He studied mechanical engineering at University of Edinburgh, and specialised in Renewable Energy.
 After his studies he managed onshore wind farms for seven years before taking a new role at The Crown Estate, where he manages the offshore wind fleet off the coasts of England & Wales.
 His mission is to work alongside operators, regulators and government to maximise the output of offshore wind farms, as well as managing the decommissioning of offshore energy assets on the continental shelf.

-Presentation by Keith Franklin MBE, Nuclear Conselor at Department of International British Embassy Tokyo
+Presented by Dr Keith Franklin MBE, Nuclear Counsellor, Department for International Trade, British Embassy Tokyo

-Commercial Session - Hosted by Keith Parker, Director at TotalDECOM
+14.45 - Commercial Session introduction hosted by Keith Parker, Director at TotalDECOM

 “Analysing New Forms of Contract Models Opportunities in new forms of contracts for decommissioning